trinsic-id/issuer-reference-app/README.md

 6. Go to <a href="https://studio.trinsic.id" target="_blank">Trinsic Studio</a> and create an account

 ### Register your organization
-1. Create a new organization and select the Sovrin Staging Network.
+1. Create a new organization and select the Indicio Test Network.
-2. Click on the details button associated with the new organization to open the organization details tab.
+2. Click on the *Details* button associated with the new organization to open the organization details tab.
 ![organization view](assets/orgsview.png)
-3. In the .env file, add your organization's access token to the `ACCESSTOK` field.
+3. In the .env file, add your organization's API Key to the `ACCESSTOK` field.

 ### Create a credential definition
 1. Click on the new organization to enter its dashbaord.